Selecting the Right Pad Flange for Your Piping System

 What factors should I consider when selecting a pad flange?

-Consider factors such as material, size, pressure rating, temperature rating, and compatibility with the existing piping system.
+Consider material, size, pressure rating, temperature rating, and compatibility with the existing piping system.

 Why is material selection important for pad flanges?